athul/waka-readme/README.md

    JavaScript   ██▓░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░   06.34 %
    Other        ██▒░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░   05.87 %
    ```

+> You can find all the options in [action.yml](action.yml) and an example workflow [here](https://github.com/athul/athul/blob/master/.github/workflows/update-readme.yml).

 ## Why only the language stats and not other data from the API?